Quick start guide for Yoast SEO for Shopify

 Bulk editing in Yoast SEO for Shopify

-Getting your product reviews to show in the search results
+Showing your product reviews in search results

 If you want your product reviews to appear in the search results, you can integrate Fera and Yoast with your Shopify store.
 This combination of apps enhances your store’s reviews and visibility in the SERPs.
 Wondering how that works?
 Yoast SEO takes the rating from the Fera reviews app and translates it into a language that search engines can understand, called structured data.
 Read more on how to get your product reviews to show in the search results with the Fera integration in Yoast SEO for Shopify.

-The settings tab in Yoast SEO
+The Settings tab in Yoast SEO

 About

-When you open the Settings tab, you’ll see the About tab first.
+When you open the Settings, you’ll see the About tab first.
 You’ll find important information about our app, your subscription details, and the option to apply a discount code or upgrade your subscription.
 In addition, you’ll find a link to the Changelog, where all the important app updates will be listed.

 Schema